UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 or the newer "Windows Terminal" application.

-Open the respective terminal application for the operating system you are using and type in `jupyter lab`.
+Open the respective terminal application for the operating system you are using by browsing your applications menu or searching for the name of the terminal application.

-First,
+One common thing we can use the shell for is a launcher for other applications.
+The first thing we are going to do is to learn how to launch JupyterLab, which we will use for the rest of this course.

+To launch JupyterLab,
+execute the `jupyter lab` command by typing it into your shell and pressing `Enter`.
-you will see some output similar to the screenshot at the top of this slide.
+You will see some output similar to the screenshot at the top of this slide.
-After a few second,
+After a few seconds,
 you should see a browser window open with the Jupyter Launcher page similar to the screenshot at the bottom of this slide.